rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 > make these copies only once, and our filename and query string are very
 > small.
 It’s better to have a working program that’s a bit inefficient than to
 > try to hyperoptimize code on your first pass.
 As you become more experienced
-> with Rust, it’ll be easier to start with the desirable solution, but for now,
+> with Rust, it’ll be easier to start with the most efficient solution, but for
-> it’s perfectly acceptable to call `clone`.
+> now, it’s perfectly acceptable to call `clone`.

 We’ve updated `main` so it places the instance of `Config` returned by `parse_config` into a variable named `config`, and we updated the code that